roman-milk/roman-milk.github.io/tastes-like-candy.md

  Unbelievable.
 I had pretty big hands, but these suckers my daughter had were overflowing my palms.
 Brandy's tits were out of this world.
 They felt so firm and fleshy and perky.
 These were Grade-A, top shelf breasts.
 Unfortunately, they were on the body of my teenage daughter.
 The flesh was silky smooth, and it felt so good to squeeze them and feel them pour all over my rough, calloused fingers.
 And her rock hard nipples scratched against my palms in such an incredible way.

  I couldn't take my hands off them.
 I squeezed them like they were full of milk and I was trying to force all the milk out.
 I left the nipples exposed to my eyes as I squeezed her breasts roughly.
 I let my fingers go to her nipples and pinch them, causing Brandy to moan.
-Report_Story #7